‘It’s concerning’: Experts say COVID-19 cases on the rise among young people

 BOSTON (WHDH) - Health officials say that the number of positive COIVD-19 cases among young people is on the rise and one expert said he believes this uptick is the reason for the current spike sweeping the state.

-The Massachusetts Department of Public Health says between October 5th and October 18th there were just over 19,000 new cases of coronavirus among children and teens up to age 19 — more than any other age group for that same two week period.
+The Massachusetts Department of Public Health says between Oct.
+5 and Oct.
+18 there were just over 19,000 new cases of coronavirus among children and teens up to age 19 — more than any other age group for that same two-week period.

-“Of course, it’s concerning universally, regardless of the age,” President of the Massachusetts Chapter of the American Academy of Pediatrics, Dr. Lloyd Fisher said.
+“Of course, it’s concerning universally, regardless of the age,” said Dr. Lloyd Fisher, president of the Massachusetts Chapter of the American Academy of Pediatrics.

 Fisher said one reason for the increase is more children are being tested now that school has resumed.